reaper8055/codelabs/interview-assignments/README.md

    6. Run the container as a pod by issuing `kubectl run --rm -i podkiller --image=in-cluster:0.1.2 --namespace=kube-system`
    7. You can use nginx.yaml to create new deployments by issing: `kubectl apply -f nginx.yaml`

+## My journey in getting this work

-## Delete all pods in any namespace except kube-system
+### Delete all pods in any namespace except kube-system

 ```go
 deployments, err := clientset.AppsV1().Deployments("").List(context.TODO(), metav1.ListOptions{})